Camilamila/Camilamila.github.io/pages/workshops.md

 weight: 3
 ---

-Since 2015 I've been an active member of the global open data community, working as a data trainer and participating in global events in Costa Rica, Canada, Mexico, Guatemala, Nicaragua, Colombia, Brazil, Chile, Paraguay, the United Kingdom, Germany, Italy, Spain and Tanzania.
+Since 2015 I've been an active member of the global open data community, working as a data trainer and participating in global events in <span style="background-color:#dff298">Costa Rica, Canada, Mexico, Guatemala, Nicaragua, Colombia, Brazil, Chile, Paraguay, the United Kingdom, Germany, Italy, Spain and Tanzania</span>.
 I have also worked as a data journalism lecturer at the Univerisy of Costa Rica.

 ## Workshops and trainings